protontypes/LibreSelery/README.md

 9. Buy some cryptocurrency.
 See the [price list](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees.html) for transferring money into the Coinbase account.
 10. Configure the [access control settings](https://github.com/protontypes/libreselery/wiki/Coinbase-Token-API-Permission-for-LibreSelery) of the automated Coinbase wallet.
 11. Never transfer or store large values with automated cryptocurrency wallets.
 Use [recurring automated buys](https://blog.coinbase.com/easier-recurring-buys-and-sells-on-coinbase-9a3cd7ea934e) to recharge you wallet on a regular base to avoid financial and security risks.
 Coinbase does not charge for transferring cryptocurrency from one Coinbase wallet to another.
-12. Add your coinbase API keys and secrets to the newly created file (`~/.libreselery/tokens.env`).
+12. Add your Coinbase API keys and secrets to the newly created file (`~/.libreselery/tokens.env`).
 Never store these tokens in a public repository .

 ```bash
 COINBASE_TOKEN=<your_coinbase_token>